 - Equals: True if two input geometries are the same.
-False if either are null, have different geometry types, or are geometrically distinct.
+False if either is null, has different geometry types, or is geometrically distinct.

 For each spatial relationship, there is a method that returns a Boolean value indicating whether that relationship is true of the two geometries.
 For spatial relationships that are true of one geometry but not the other, such as